US businesses close to the border fight against border closures | ExBulletin

 Kory said his family had been successful in keeping the third store open, although sales were down 75% to 80% from pre-pandemic levels.
 Most of the customers are residents of Nogales, he said.

-We saw the development on the international border, you know, from the 1940s … in my family, he said.
-This is the first time that we have had a closure.
+We saw the development at the international border, you know, from the 1940s on… in my family, ”he said.
+This is the first time that we have had a closure. “

 Kory said the company has only retained four of its usual 27 employees.
 But based on conversations with clients in Mexico, he’s confident that once the restrictions are lifted, sales will be strong enough to rehire all those workers.